Responding to Taxpayer Inquiries:

 Request Penalty or Other Commercial Payment Instrument Abatement

-The Internal Revenue Service can abate this penalty in certain circumstances.
+The IRS can abate this penalty in certain circumstances.
 You may request penalty abatement by providing a reason why the payment was dishonored.
 This request must be made in writing and should only be done after you have received notification of a penalty assessment.

 Generally, this penalty is not assessed on checks or other payment instruments for which a stop payment order has been requested.
 If a penalty is assessed, please send a copy of the stop payment request along with your request for penalty relief to the address on the notice.